oxygenium-network/oxygenium/.autodoc/docs/markdown/protocol/src/main/scala/org/alephium/protocol/config/GroupConfig.md

 The `cliqueChainIndexes` and `cliqueGroupIndexes` values are vectors of `ChainIndex` and `GroupIndex` objects, respectively, which represent the indices of the chains and groups in the network.
 These vectors are also computed using the `tabulate` method of the `AVector` class.

-Overall, this code provides a set of configuration parameters that are used throughout the Alephium blockchain protocol to define the structure and behavior of the network.
+Overall, this code provides a set of configuration parameters that are used throughout the Oxygenium blockchain protocol to define the structure and behavior of the network.
 By defining these parameters in a trait, the code allows for easy customization and extension of the protocol by other developers.
 For example, a developer could create a new implementation of the `GroupConfig` trait with different values for the `groups` parameter to create a network with a different number of groups.
 ## Questions:
  1. What is the purpose of this code file?
 - This code file is part of the oxygenium project and contains the GroupConfig trait which defines various properties related to group configuration.